Teksta versija

 (2) [7 January 2021]

-(3) The submission regarding a candidate for the office of the Ombudsman shall be submitted to the Presidium of the Saeima in writing not earlier than 50 days and not later than 40 days prior to expiry of the term of office of the current Ombudsman.
+(3) The submission for a candidate for the office of the Ombudsman shall be submitted to the Presidium of the Saeima in writing not earlier than 50 days and not later than 40 days prior to the expiry of the term of office of the current Ombudsman.

 [25 September 2014; 7 January 2021]